-Another factor to consider when analyzing cost savings is the role of the TGC in reducing blood stream infections.
-Some studies have reported that decreasing 5% of hospital-acquired infections could improve considerably cost savings, in fact, one of these studies showed a cost-saving of $1580 per patient driven by the decreased length of stay in the ICU[46,47].
+Another factor to consider when analyzing cost savings is the role of TGC in reducing blood stream infections.
+Some studies have reported that decreasing 5% of hospital-acquired infections could improve cost savings considerably; in fact, one of these studies showed a cost-saving of $1580 per patient, driven by the decreased length of stay in the ICU[46,47].
 Such goals can be achieved by attempting to control BG with avoidance of hypoglycemia.

 Future approachES

-As noted above, dysregulation of glycemia is a significant factor in the poor prognosis in an ICU patient[48].
-There are other contributing factors that can change the glycemia, such as the age (older), underweight and the type of feeding that is managed in the ICU, since these are labile and can create fluctuations in a more noticeable way compared with the rest of the patients.
+As noted above, dysregulation of glycemia is a significant factor in the poor prognosis of an ICU patient[48].
+There are other contributing factors that can change the glycemic status, such as age (older), underweight condition, and type of feeding that is managed in the ICU, since these are labile and can create fluctuations in a more noticeable way compared with the rest of the patients.
 Critical care clinicians may not be fully aware of these findings.
-Indeed, some survey studies have shown that clinicians vary significantly as to how they manage glycemic index in the ICU and very few are aware, that hypoglycemia is associated with an increased hospital mortality[49].
+Indeed, some survey studies have shown that clinicians vary significantly in how they manage glycemic index in the ICU and very few are aware that hypoglycemia is associated with an increased hospital mortality[49].
 Educational programs aimed at understanding these important risk factors are needed.
-The development of professional awareness of current guidelines and introduction of new technologies are the first step for improving patient’s care outcomes.
+The development of professional awareness of current guidelines and introduction of new technologies are the first step for improving patient care outcomes.

-We believe that computerized, protocol-driven, and continuous BG monitoring will become the standard of care in ICUs across the World.
+We believe that computerized, protocol-driven and continuous BG monitoring will become the standard of care in ICUs across the world.

 REFERENCES